zbtolon/get-support/index.md

 | Additional support | Not applicable | Not applicable | Technical Account Manager assigned <br/> <br/> Quarterly business reviews <br/><br/> Access to experts <br/> <br/> Invitation to Cloud Insights |
 {:caption="Table 1.
 Support plans" caption-side="top"}

 The updated SLO for premium support initial response time objectives effective 2018 Oct 1.
 The updates are applicable to support cases that are created on or after 2018 Oct 1.
-The premium support initial response time objectives prior to 2018 Oct 1 are within 1 hour for severity 1 and within 90 minutes for severity 2.
+The premium support initial response time objectives before 2018 Oct 1 are within 1 hour for severity 1 and within 90 minutes for severity 2.
 {: note}

 For more information about how the severity of cases is assigned, see [Case severity and response times](/docs/get-support?topic=get-support-support-case-severity#support-case-severity).